-“The art and science of promoting health and preventing disease through the organised efforts of society” Acheson WHO, 1988.
+“The art and science of preventing disease, prolonging life and promoting health through the organised efforts of society” Acheson WHO, 1988.

 A healthy population is an asset to society.
 Public health aims to optimise the health of the whole population.